History of the Sámi: German invasion and occupation of Norway

-On April 9, 1940, Hitler began Operation Weser and invaded Norway.
+On April 9, 1940, Hitler began Operation Weserübung and invaded Norway.
 With assistance from former Norwegian Defense Minister and Nazi sympathizer Vidkun Quisling, the Germans were quickly able to gain a foothold.
-The Nazis viewed ethnic “Nordic Norwegians”, who are Germanic and oftentimes blonde-haired and blue-eyed, as Aryans just like Germans.
+The Nazis viewed ethnic "Nordic Norwegians", who are Germanic and oftentimes blonde-haired and blue-eyed, as Aryans just like Germans.
 Quisling shared their view and proposed the complete eradication of the Sámi people, who he viewed as ethnically inferior.
 Despite the urging of Winston Churchill, British support for the Norwegians was appallingly slow, an action that was responsible for making him prime minister.
 As a result, the Nazis easily captured the northern port of Narvik.
 Despite a blockade by the British Royal Navy, the German Wehrmacht were able to hide in the mountains by forcing local Sámi to serve as guides.

 On April 20, 1940, King Haakon and the Norwegian government fled to London along with most of the Allied troops stationed there and formed a government in exile.
 However, Norwegians continued fighting the Nazis through underground resistance.
 These resistance fighters included many Sámi who had formerly served as part of the Norwegian Ski Brigade and were instrumental in destroying a secret German nuclear base in Telemark in 1944.
 However, many other Norwegian Sámi were forced into labor by the SS to mine iron ore and build a railway from Narvik to Finland through Finnmark.
 Forced sterilizations and deportations were also not uncommon.

 Continuation War

 At the beginning of Operation Barbarossa, Hitler offered Finland assistance in recapturing the lost territory to the Soviets (some of which, e.g. Pachenga/Petsamo Finland conquered for the first time in the midst of the Russian Revolution).
 However, Finland never formally joined the Axis powers, but did closely cooperate with the Germans – including deporting at least some Jews to German camps.
 The Finns with assistance from the SS Nord invaded Kola on June 1, 1941.
-Most Finnish Saami served as part of the “Long Distance Patrol” because of their abilities on skis and familiarity with the terrain.
+Most Finnish Saami served as part of the "Long Distance Patrol" because of their abilities on skis and familiarity with the terrain.

 Unfortunately, Finnish Saami, being supplied by forced labor of Norwegian Saami, were forced to fight Russian Saami during the Continuation War.
 With Finnish assistance, many Saami villages in the Soviet territory were evacuated for the remainder of the war.
 However, other Saami were not so lucky and along with many other Soviet soldiers and civilians were placed in prison and even concentration camps.
 This angered the Finnish government, who also refused to assist the Wehrmacht in seizing Leningrad.
 Eventually the tide turned in favor of the Red Army and Soviet troops marched back into Finland and on June 9, 1944, the Red Army got within striking distance of Helsinki.
 The Finns sued for peace and lost much territory, including a large part of Saami.